Richmond Robins

 The Richmond Robins were a professional ice hockey team based in Richmond, Virginia.
 They were a member of the American Hockey League for five seasons from 1971–72 to 1975–76.
 Their cross-state rivals in the AHL were the Virginia Wings.

-The Robins were previously known as the Quebec Aces, until the parent club, Philadelphia Flyers transferred the Aces to Virginia after the 1970–71 season.
+The Robins were previously known as the Quebec Aces until the parent club, the Philadelphia Flyers, transferred the Aces to Virginia after the 1970–71 season.